 AMUN strongly recommends that Faculty Advisors not grade students based on quantitative measures of performance at the Conference.
-This very often leads to poor roleplaying as the students involved are working for their grade, and not necessarily to accurately portray their country.
-Several areas where AMUN specifically discourages grading include
+This very often leads to poor roleplaying as the students involved are working for their grade and not necessarily for the accurate portrayal of their country's positions.
+Several areas where AMUN specifically discourages grading include the following: